aldinh777/reactive/readme.md

 print(b)    # 10
 ```

 In the classical world Procedural Programming, changing the value of `a` won't affect the value of `b`.
 But in Reactive Programming, any change of `a` would directly affect the value of `b`, this ability is usually called `binding`.
-For the sake of clarity, lets just assume we have our own operator which is (`<-`) to bind any states
+For the sake of clarity, lets just assume we have our own operator called (`<-`) to bind any states

 ```py
 # Reactive Simulation